Hong Kong

 View these articles

-The Fred Hollows Foundation has welcomed the World Health Organization’s (WHO) validation that Vietnam has eliminated the eye disease trachoma as a public health problem.
+The Fred Hollows Foundation has welcomed the World Health Organization’s (WHO) confirmation that Papua New Guinea has eliminated the eye disease trachoma as a public health problem.